h2oai/datatable/docs/install.rst

    # Build a debug version of datatable using an auto-generated makefile.
    # This does not work on all systems, but when it does it will work
-   # way faster than standard "make debug".
+   # much faster than standard "make debug".
    $ make fast